4 Ways to SciComm

 Communicating the project and its results should be an essential part of every researcher’s work.
 But how can we communicate research, exactly?
 How do we convey something as intricate as our life’s work, in a simple and captivating way?
 How do we compress months, years of sweat and tears into a small pill of knowledge ready to be swallowed by an audience?

 Let's clarify what we are talking about.
-As explained in “Do you want to write a winning research project?”, research outreach can be categorized into:
+As explained in “Do you want to write a winning research proposal?”, research outreach can be categorized into:

 In this article, we are focusing on research communication for a wide audience, thus putting dissemination and exploitation on hold.